Direct Public Offering Attorneys, DPO, Go Public Direct

 Additional Steps of Going Public in Direct Public Offerings

 Filing an S-1 registration statement under any of the above scenarios will not complete the going public transaction.
 A registration statement alone does not cause an issuer’s securities to become publicly traded and it will not result in the assignment of a ticker symbol.
 The registration statement will cause the company to become subject to the SEC’s reporting requirements.
-After satisfying the SEC’s requirements, the issuer must comply with the requirements of the Financial Industry Regulatory Authority (“FINRA”) to obtain its ticker symbol.
+After satisfying the SEC’s requirements to go public direct, the issuer must comply with the requirements of the Financial Industry Regulatory Authority (“FINRA”) to obtain its ticker symbol.

 The Last Step for Issuers Going Public – Getting a Ticker Symbol

-Generally, FINRA requires that the issuer have at least 25 shareholders who hold either registered shares or with respect to Pink Sheet listed issuers, shares that have been held by non-affiliate investors for twelve months.
+Generally, FINRA requires that the issuer have at least 25 shareholders who hold either registered shares or shares qualified in a Regulation A Offering.
 The majority of the 25 holders should have paid cash consideration for their shares.

 Float Requirements in Going Public Transactions